 Sunlight can darken your scars and make them thicker.
 Therefore, it is vital to cover them up when exposed to UV light.
 Although you can use sunscreen, it is always better to hide your incision with clothes.

 Stay Away from Clingy Clothes or Unknown Products

 It is vital that your wound is not irritated while healing.
 Clothes or products that irritate your scar could make it heal incorrectly, thus making it more visible.

 Scars heal in stages, and it is essential to know that they will appear darker and more pronounced in the early stages of healing.
-However, this will fade over time, leaving you with a thinner, flatter, and lighter scar.
+However, this will fade, leaving you with a thinner, flatter, and lighter scar.

-Depending on the type of abdominoplasty you have chosen, you might have more than one incision.
-Always ask your surgeon about the surgery and all it entails before going through with anything.
+Depending on your chosen abdominoplasty, you might have more than one incision.
+Ask your surgeon about the surgery and all it entails before going through it.

 You can reduce the visibility of your scar by applying topical treatments once it has closed completely and all the scabs have fallen off.
 But, again, silicon ointments tend to work the best.

-Don’t worry if you are thinking about going under the knife but about the scar, it will leave behind.
-These scars are usually in hidden places and can be hidden while working on reducing their appearance.
+Don’t worry if you are thinking about going under the knife but about the scar it will leave behind.
+These scars are usually in hidden places and can be hidden while reducing their appearance.